rostislav-matveev/FvwmPy/README.md

 - **`m.getconfig(handler=None, match=None,timeout=0.5)`**

   Ask FVWM for configuration info.
 Each received packet is passed to the `handler`.
-This method return `True` upon successful operation or `False` is something went wrong, pehaps `M_END_CONFIG_INFO` packet was not received for timeout seconds.
+This method returns `True` upon successful operation or `False` if something went wrong, pehaps `M_END_CONFIG_INFO` packet was not received for timeout seconds.
-  (Experimentation shows that FVWM needs not more the 0.05 seconds to send config under normal circumstances)
+  (Experimentation shows that FVWM needs not more then 0.05 seconds to send config under normal circumstances)

   `handler` must be `None` or a callable taking one argument, which is a packet of type matching `fvwmpy.M_FOR_CONFIG`.
-If `handler` is not supplied or None, then the default handler `m.h_saveconfig` is used. `m.h_saveconfig` just fills `m.config` database with the information received from FVWM.
+If `handler` is not supplied or is `None`, then the default handler `m.h_saveconfig` is used. `m.h_saveconfig` just fills `m.config` database with the information received from FVWM.
 See section **Config database** below.

   `match` must be `None` or a string to match module configuration lines against.
 If not supplied then `'*' + m.alias` is assumed.
-If `match == ""` then all configuration lines are received and processed.
+If `match == ""` then all configuration lines for all modules are received and processed.

   There is no need to change masks before/after invoking this method, it works independently of the current values of masks and does not change them.

   This method works reliably independently of the state of the packet queue.
-Even if queue is not empty at the start of this call, configuration packets will be found in the queue and removed from it.
+Even if the queue is not empty at the start of this call, configuration packets will be found in the queue and removed from it.
 So the following works reliably
   ```